harbour/core/CONTRIBUTING.md

     No such thing is necessary as all of these are automatically handled by hbmk2.
 IOW start simple and don't be overbusy with *fine-tuning* your configuration.
 If you need to, the problem is most probably elsewhere.
-It's also good idea to try with Harbour nightly binary or official stable release first.
+It's also good idea to try with latest Harbour revision or Harbour's mainstream branch first.
 12. If you are to report a problem with Harbour itself, provide self-contained, minimal source code example.
 Do not use xhb contrib library, or any 3rd party Harbour libraries.
-The example shall reproduce the problem using official stable or nightly Harbour build.
+The example shall reproduce the problem using the latest Harbour revision at the time of the report.
-    Do not post executables and other binary files.
-If your source contains non-ASCII (national, accented, special) chars, make sure to mark the codepage/encoding used (UTF-8 recommended) and attach the files compressed with zip. (use the extension `.zip`)<br />
+    Do not post links to executables and other binary files.
+If your source contains non-ASCII and non-UTF-8 national, accented, special chars, make sure to mark the codepage/encoding used and use Chr()/hb_BCode() calls to form the strings.
+UTF-8 is recommended.
+Notice that code examples are likely to be executed as hbrun scripts for testing, so it's a good idea to make them work this way.<br />
+    Also make sure to not report multiple issues under one GitHub Issue.<br />
     * See more on self-contained examples:
       <http://sscce.org/>
     * See more on how to report issues in an effective and useful way:
       <http://www.chiark.greenend.org.uk/~sgtatham/bugs.html>
-13. If your example or report contains any human readable text, use English only.
+13. If your example or report contains human readable text, use English only.
 14. If your example involves compatibility components, make sure to test it against original implementation (for example, test legacy Cl*pper